 Children's Occupational Therapy

 The Children’s Occupational Therapy service provides therapy, advice, equipment and adaptations for children who have disabilities or difficulties with everyday tasks.
-The service is based at the Crystal Centre and we also work in a variety of settings including schools, nurseries, Croydon University Hospital and the child’s home.
+The service is based at the Crystal Children’s Development Centre and we also work in a variety of settings including nurseries or the child’s home.

-Occupational therapists are specially trained to assess and provide advice and intervention for children with any disability and children who experience difficulties with everyday tasks at home, school and at play.
+Occupational therapists are specially trained to assess and provide advice and interventions for children with any disability and children who experience difficulties with everyday tasks this feels like a repetition of the above at home, school based skills and at play.

 Occupational therapists assist with:

-Following an assessment of the child’s needs, input is given in the form of programmes, therapy sessions, group sessions, equipment and adaptation provision, guidance to schools and working together with other relevant services to meet the child’s needs.
+We can support in these areas through intervention in the form of programmes, therapy sessions, group sessions, parent coaching, parent workshops, equipment and adaptation provision, and working together with other relevant services to meet your child’s needs.

 Please see our early years, primary school and secondary school advice sheets (on the right) which offer activity ideas and advice for schools/guardians/parents who are concerned about their child’s functional development.
 They are grouped in different stages for early years and school but individual ideas may be relevant to your child regardless of stage.